 HARTFORD – The legislature’s Appropriations, Energy, and Human Services committees met at the Legislative Office Building on Monday to act on the Low Income Home Energy Assistance Plan (LIHEAP) and Low Income Household Water Assistance Program Allocation Plan.
-State Rep. Bill Buckbee (R-New Milford), member of both the Energy and Human Services committees, supported an amendment prior to the committee’s action that would supplement $112.3 million to the $79.2 million in expected federal LIHEAP funds to increase total home energy assistance to $191.5 million.
+State Rep. Jay Case (R-Winsted), Ranking Member of the Human Services Committee, supported an amendment prior to the committee’s action that would supplement $79.2 million in expected federal LIHEAP funds to increase total home energy assistance to $191.5 million.
 While the allocation plans were ultimately approved by the committees, the Republican amendment was not considered, leaving millions of unallocated dollars of potential relief on the table.

-Buckbee and his fellow colleagues were looking to draw on unallocated federal relief funds from the Invest Connecticut account, a fund set aside by the Fiscal Year 2023 budget adjustment with unassigned federal ARPA funds, which are readily available for allocation.
+Case and his fellow Republicans were looking to draw on unallocated federal relief funds in the amount of $112.3 million from the Invest Connecticut account, a fund set aside by the Fiscal Year 2023 budget adjustment with unassigned federal ARPA funds – meaning the idle funds are readily available for allocation.

 In addition to growing inflation, Case went on to voice his concern that newly implemented taxes will have an unforeseen impact on the viability of LIHEAP.
 Case cited two specific taxes, the increase to diesel fuel, and the implementation of the Highway Use Tax, to show that heating oil costs will become even more unaffordable.
 The diesel tax increased 9 cents on July 1, and the Highway Use Tax could cost truckers up to 17 cents per mile traveled on state roadways.